All Episodes

 This wet wipe, this one wipe Charlie thing is going to be big.

-It's gonna be huge.
+It's going to be huge.

 I wouldn't be.

-I guarantee you, our Salesforce is on.
+I guarantee you, our sales force is on.

-Anyway, I appreciate William, thank you.
+Anyway, I appreciate William.

 Here's Judy in Lake City, Tennessee.